niklr/crowdmint/README.md

 - Funder A gets 2% of 200'000 CKB = 4'000 CKB (2'000 CKB profit)
 - Funder B gets 10% of 200'000 CKB = 20'000 CKB (10'000 CKB profit)

-A decentralized crowdfunding solution such as CrowdMINT could have an exponential impact on the community leading to a higher number of successful projects started on Nervos.
+A decentralized crowdfunding solution such as CrowdMINT could have a great impact on the community leading to a higher number of successful projects started on Nervos.

 #### Table of Content:
 * [Demo](#demo)